morete/kubevirt-basics-training/content/en/docs/07/71_mounting-storage.md

     Type:                    Projected (a volume that contains injected data from multiple sources)
 ````

-This is a highly stripped output of the pod description showing the relevant sections.
+This is a highly shortened output of the pod description showing the relevant sections.
 Our virt-launcher pod has multiple
 helper containers managing the mounts.
 Every storage is shown in the volumes block.
 The ServiceAccount is actually in
 the `kube-api-access` volume.
 The `compute` container is the container running our virtual machine where our storage
 should be available.